GluuFederation/docs-ce-prod/docs/source/admin-guide/radius-server/gluu-radiator.md

 Install Gluu Radius by following the instructions [here](./gluu-radius.md).

-If Radiator and the Gluu Server will run on the same system, an additional step needs to be taken.
-Configure Gluu Radius to use different listening ports than the ones Radiator will use.
-Instructions for that can be found [here](./gluu-radius.md#basic-configuration).
+If Radiator and the Gluu Server will run on the same system, one additional step needs to be taken: configure Gluu Radius to use different listening ports than the ones Radiator will use.
+Instructions can be found [here](./gluu-radius.md#basic-configuration).

 ### Authentication Keys Generation